-The first time I was in Chitkul, what I had in front of me felt like a wallpaper coming to life.
 Ever seen a poster, picture or postcard of a place nestled up in the hills; with high peaks on three sides and a road leading from the fourth; a small river flowing down from one of the hills and sun rising up?
 If you want to see a live version of that picture than you must visit Chitkul.
 It has been my favorite hill station ever since I went there first and this is the reason I am putting it on top of the list.
 Very few people visit here and the ones that do, are mostly people attempting the Spiti Circuit.

 For a brief overview, Chitkul is the last village on Indo-China border; though the road actually does not go all the way till the border.
 It ends about 90 kilometers before at Chitkul; after which the area is under control of ITBP.
 It lies on the banks of Baspa River and also is the last point in India that a person can visit without needing to obtain a permit.
 In order to get here, you will reach Shimla and continue towards Rampur from there.
 After Rampur, follow the road till Karchham.
 A small road bifurcates at Karchham towards Sangla valley which is the one you will take.
 Chitkul is about 30 odd kilometers from this point.

 There is no major tourist attraction in Chitkul; except for the natural beauty of the place.
 Visit here for a couple of days and you will fall in love with it.
 The stammeringly scenic and virgin beauty of this tiny hamlet is like no other.
 In Winter the entire villages gets buried under deep snow and can even become inaccessible.

 Also Read: How to Plan a Trip to Chitkul